akonomos/akonomos/README.md

 :boom: [SURF presentation](https://www.youtube.com/watch?v=WAnW8u--diQ)

 # Physics and Computer Science
-Physics and computer science are two complimentary fields.
+:boom: Physics and computer science are two complimentary fields.
 The former provides an analytical framework about the natural world while the latter applies practical insights to data science.
 Through my studies, I have gained experience with both Python and C++ and libraries like AstroPy, NumPy, pandas, OpenCV, and TensorFlow.  <br />
-Some of my coding projects include an Exoplanet Wavelength Calibrated Solution Framework (Python) and Reference Frame Shift Code (Python).
+:boom: Some of my coding projects include an Exoplanet Wavelength Calibrated Solution Framework (Python) and Reference Frame Shift Code (Python).
 I am interested in further applying machine learning to physics and data science.